Anger is a signal that something needs to change

 Anger management counselling is built around the idea of ceasing to use anger as a habitual way of managing everyday feelings.
 The goal of anger management counselling is to establish helpful and constructive behavioural ways of managing anger when it arises, and to better regulate your emotions.

-Life Supports anger management specialists help individuals, couples and families address a range of concerns arising from anger management issues.
+Life Supports anger management counsellors help individuals, couples and families address a range of concerns arising from anger management issues.
 If you or someone you know is struggling with anger, Life Supports anger management counselling will give you the tools you need to:

 - Reduce your anger and stress levels